-The mathematics curriculum focuses on the California State grade-level standards in math.
-Students will learn mathematical practices necessary for success.
+The mathematics curriculum focuses on the Common Core State grade-level standards in math.
+Students have opportunities for practice and review of concepts.

 Social Science/History

 Social Studies/History is a regular part of the curriculum at all grade levels.
 Students develop understanding and knowledge about their own nation and about other major civilizations throughout the world.